Seiten

 Only educational institutions with a Student and Exchange Visitor Program (SEVP) and certified in the Student and Exchange Visitor Information System (SEVIS) may issue an I-20 form.
 This form is mandatory in order to apply for an M-1 visa at the US consulate.

 The I-20 must be completed in full and signed by an authorized person at the facility - the Designated School Official (DSO) - be signed.
-No M-1 visa can be issued without this document.
+Without this document, the M-1 visa can not be applied for.

 Requirements for applicants